 In sum, it’s a great business.
 But the high-end chocolate business will never be a huge industry, compared to the auto industry or the cell phone industry.
 This means it is destined to stay relatively small, and therefore would be under the radar screen of large fund managers.
 See’s was also a private, family-owned business.
 As the principals of the firm aged, the family decided to sell the firm to Berkshire for $25 million.
 At the time, See’s was doing about $30 million in annual revenue and generating $4.2 million a year in profits.
 A few years later, the business was doing about $400 million a year in sales and about $100 million a year in profits.
 Its cumulative profits since Buffett bought the firm are more than $1.5 billion.

 Buffet Makes A Bold Investment

 Buffett’s most famous small-cap investment was in Berkshire Hathaway itself.
 Today, Berkshire is one of the largest companies in the world, with a market cap in the hundreds of billions of dollars.
-But Berkshire started out in 1839 as a textile maker.
-And although textiles were once a thriving business in America, the business was—like many manufacturing industries—gradually outsourced overseas.
+But Berkshire started in 1839 as a textile maker.
+Although textiles were once a thriving business in America, the business was—like many manufacturing industries—gradually outsourced overseas.
 Berkshire was also headquartered in the New England area and operated most of its plants there.
 That was a pricey area to operate factories, especially as the services industry in the Northeast prospered.